 The Lower School at Ann Arbor Academy serves students in grades K-6 who need intensive, differentiated learning instruction with a small student/teacher ratio.
-The Lower School is divided into two learning areas - our Early Learners classroom is for students in grades K-3, and the Lower Middle School is for students in grades 4-6.
+The Lower School is divided into two learning areas - our Early Learners classroom is for younger elementary aged students, and the Middle Learners is for older elementary aged students.

 The Lower School is designed to meet the needs of learners through individualized instruction, cooperative learning opportunities, social skills supports, and a high level of student engagement.
 The curriculum builds on the strengths of each young learner, and identifies and remediates areas of need.